NickBlow/Mythras-charsheet/app/content/cults.md

 **Priviliges:** Access to mid-tier bounties.
 Basic protection from the Guild in case of disputes

-**Rewards:** Once per session, reduce killing blow to incapacitating result.
+**Rewards:** Can use a luck point to reduce a killing blow to an incapacitating result.

 #### Master Hunter – “I can take you in warm...”